-Continuing students: for Priority Enrollment, see the German instructors during their office hours.
-See the Language Program web site, http://language.ucsc.edu, for office hours and locations.
+No placement exam is necessary for entry into Portuguese 1A.
+Continuing students: for Priority Enrollment, see Portuguese instructor during office hours for placement into Portuguese 60A.
+See Language Program website: http://language.ucsc.edu for office hours/location.

 RUSSIAN LANGUAGE